Last reviewed: January 29, 2021

 Screening

-Treatment for high-risk women
+Treatment for high-risk people

 Ultrasound and serial hCG testing are often used to help assess pregnancy location (Fields & Hathaway, 2017).
-In some cases, the most expeditious way to confirm an intrauterine pregnancy is to perform vacuum aspiration; presence of products of conception in the uterine aspirate confirms that it was intrauterine.
-A woman with suspicious signs and symptoms or a concerning physical exam should be diagnosed and treated as soon as possible or transferred immediately to a facility that can manage ectopic pregnancy.
-Early diagnosis and treatment of ectopic pregnancy can help preserve fertility and save womenās lives.
+In some cases, the most expeditious way to confirm an intrauterine pregnancy is to perform vacuum aspiration; presence of products of conception in the uterine aspirate confirms that the pregnancy was intrauterine.
+Individuals with suspicious signs and symptoms or a concerning physical exam should be diagnosed and treated as soon as possible or transferred immediately to a facility that can manage ectopic pregnancy.
+Early diagnosis and treatment of ectopic pregnancy can help preserve fertility and save lives.

 Post-procedure screening

-For women undergoing vacuum aspiration, the aspirate should be strained and examined to confirm the presence of products of conception (see āVacuum aspiration: Examining products of conceptionā).
+For those undergoing vacuum aspiration, the aspirate should be strained and examined to confirm the presence of products of conception (see 3.4.4 Examining products of conception).
 If products of conception are not seen, a diagnosis of ectopic pregnancy should be considered.

 References